Polish or Shine Your Boots

 - 11As before, give it 10 minutes minimum to dry properly.

-- 15Put the laces back into your boot.Remember to wipe them with a bit of polish first so they look good.
+- 15Remember to wipe them with a bit of polish first so they look good.
 If you need help lacing up your boot, we have a series of articles on how to tie your shoe.
-For example, how to tie a shoelace in different ways.Advertisement
+For example, how to tie a shoelace in different ways.Put the laces back into your boot.Advertisement

 Tips and Suggestions